 For biosolids or material derived from biosolids that are stored in piles for one year or longer, measures shall be taken to ensure that erosion (whether by wind or water) does not occur.
+However, best management practices should also be used for piles used for biosolids treatment.
+If a treatment pile is considered to have caused a problem, best management practices could be added as a requirement in the next permit renewal.

 Permanent storage of biosolids is prohibited.
 Biosolids shall not be temporarily stored for more than two years.
 Written permission to store biosolids for more than two years must be obtained from the Executive Secretary.
 Storage of biosolids for more than two years will be allowed only if it is determined that significant treatment is occurring.